natnuo/simple-codeforces-livestream/README.md

 Thank you to Mike Mirzayanov for the great Codeforces platform.

-Note: Codeforces has banned the use of their API during some official Codeforces contests.
+Note 1: Codeforces has banned the use of their API during some official Codeforces contests.
 Ensure your livestream does not occur during such an event to avoid errors.
+Note 2: Do not set your refresh times too low, as will overquery the Codeforces API and may result in your key being restricted.